feltus/lab-scaling-local-blast-experiments-on-the-palmetto-supercomputer/README.md

 ```
 Download the sequence files and index the BLAST database.

-# Task B Index the g=human genome sequences for BLAST
+# Task B Index the human reference genomesequences for BLAST

-***Step A. Download the human genome and cDNA sequence files into a directory in scratch.***
+***Step A. Download the human genome and cDNA sequence files into a directory into your working directory on scratch.***

 Open a terminal and log into Palmetto.
 Get an Interactive node on Palmetto.